tnqv/facebookChatbot/README.md

 ### Setup ngrok ###

 * Install [ngrok](https://ngrok.com/download)
-* Run <code>ngrok http 5000</code> to expose localhost to a web domain through port 5000
+* Run <code>ngrok http -region ap 5000</code> to expose localhost to a web domain through port 5000
 * The ngrok cmd screen shows the free domain currently using for your localhost

 ### Connect FB to the bot ###